-- 1. General: The LPI shall enforce all the provisions of these Rulesthis rule and.
-He or she shall act on any question concerning the method or manner of construction and the materials to be used in the installation of a system, except as may be specifically provided for by other requirements of these Rulesthis rule. - 2.
-Application for disposal system permits: The LPI shall receive applications for disposal system permits, issue permits for the installation of systems, inspect the premises for which such disposal system permits have been issued, and enforce compliance with the provisions of these Rulesthis rule, pursuant to Section 34(B)(1). - 3.
-Notices and orders: The LPI shall issue all necessary notices or orders pertaining to removal of illegal or unsafe conditions, the requirement of necessary safeguards during construction, and compliance with all requirements of these Rulesthis rule for the safety, health, and general welfare of the public. - 4.
-Inspections: The LPI shall make all the inspections required in these Rulesthis rule.
+- 4. Inspections: The LPI shall make all the inspections required in this rule.
 The LPI may engage such expert opinions as may be deemed necessary to report upon unusual technical issues that may arise, subject to the approval of the municipal officers. - 5.
 Credentials: The LPI shall carry proper credentials of the office while inspecting any and all systems and premises in the performance of his or her duties. - 6.
-Annual report: At least annually, the LPI shall submit to the municipal officers of the jurisdiction a written statement of enforcement activities associated with these Rulesthis rule, in form and content as shall be prescribed by such authority. - 7.
+Annual report: At least annually, the LPI shall submit to the municipal officers of the jurisdiction a written statement of enforcement activities associated with this rule, in form and content as shall be prescribed by such authority. - 7.
 The LPI may only delegate authority or responsibility for approving disposal system permit installation and changes to those individuals or organizations who are certified by the State of Maine as an LPI and authorized to perform LPI duties by the municipality.

-SECTION 34.
+SECTION 4.
 DISPOSAL SYSTEM PERMITS AND FEES